Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Cross-lingual Transfer Baselines

 The data input format is: \ex{Context: \{context\} Choices: A: \{answer 1\} B: \{answer 2\}}.

-We use AdamW optimizer~\cite{adamw} and conduct hyperparameter search of learning rate of [5e-5, 1e-4, 1e-5] and batch size of [8, 10, 16], trained for 30 epochs with bfloat16 precision, on a single A100 GPU.
+We use AdamW optimizer~\cite{adamw} and conduct a hyperparameter search of the learning rate of [5e-5, 1e-4, 1e-5] and batch size of [8, 10, 16], trained for 30 epochs with bfloat16 precision, on a single A100 GPU.

 The zero-shot transfer results are in Table~\ref{tab:baselines} and averaged over 4 random seeds.
 The final hyperparameters for all models are [lr=1e-4, batch size=10], except for mT0-Large, which is [lr=1e-4, batch size=8].
 Following previous work, we also include results for the translate-test baselines~\cite{conneau-etal-2018-xnli} in Table~\ref{tab:baselines}.